 Let us begin by establishing a case study: suppose that Hannah is looking at her bookshelf, and is about to decide whether to read Voltaire’s Candide or H.G.
 Wells’ The Island of Dr. Moreau.
 Now, what would it mean to infallibly know if Hannah is going to pick Voltaire or Wells?
 For someone to have infallible foreknowledge of some future event, it would have to be the case that their knowledge of that future event could literally not be wrong.
 To make this clearer, from now on I will occasionally refer to ‘infallibly knowing something’ as ‘knowing something with absolute certainty and correctness’ (even if that means side-stepping some very big epistemological problems).

 So, for example, if someone knows with absolute certainty and correctness that Hannah is going to pick Wells, then Hannah will pick Wells and will not pick Voltaire.
 More generally, if an action can be foreknown infallibly, then it will happen in that way.
 Next, imagine that Hannah’s coworker Beth is watching a video of Hannah on Beth’s four-dimensional camera, and she acquires necessarily correct knowledge that Hannah will actually choose Voltaire.
-Now we can restate the question like this: If Beth has absolutely certain and correct knowledge that Hannah will choose to read Candide, can Hannah’s choice still be considered free?
+Now we can restate the question like this: If Beth is in demonstrable possession of absolutely certain and correct knowledge that Hannah will choose to read Candide, can Hannah’s choice still be considered free?

 Just as in last week’s post, your response to this problem relies on your definition of free will.
 The folks in the incompatibilist group discussed last week are likely, but by no means guaranteed, to say that Hannah’s choice can not be considered free (or, under other circumstances, that if Hannah’s choice is free, it is only free because Beth’s knowledge is not infallible).
 The most likely reason for them to respond in this way is that Beth’s absolutely certain and correct knowledge removes the possibility of alternatives.